coredev-uk/comp6590-practical-project/README.md

 Additionally, you can parse the `--help` flag to the start command (`npm run start -- --help`) to get additional options.

+## Devenv Use

+Just for a small final note, if you are wondering why the `devenv.*` files are present, they are required to allow my development system to run the TensorFlow library.
+Feel free to read up on devenv [here](https://devenv.sh/)